getporter/porter/docs/content/cli/bundles_invoke.md

       --insecure-registry          Don't require TLS for the registry --param strings              Define an individual parameter in the form NAME=VALUE.
 Overrides parameters otherwise set via --parameter-set.
 May be specified multiple times.
   -p, --parameter-set strings      Name of a parameter set file for the bundle.
 May be either a named set of parameters or a filepath, and specified multiple times.
-      --tag string                 Use a bundle in an OCI registry specified by the given tag.
+      --reference string           Use a bundle in an OCI registry specified by the given reference.
 ```

 ### Options inherited from parent commands